-Less than six years ago, most cryptocurrencies, including bitcoin, were mineable via PCs and inexpensive graphic processing units (GPUs).
+Less than seven years ago, most cryptocurrencies, including bitcoin, were mineable via PCs and inexpensive graphic processing units (GPUs).
 Interestingly enough, a Pentium4 PC was capable of mining more than 100 BTC back in 2010.
 Nevertheless, this has totally changed due to multiple factors, including the rise in network difficulty of most cryptocurrencies and the advent of complex ASIC miners.
-This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU.
+This rendered the vast majority of cryptocurrencies impossible to mine using a PC, a single graphics card, or GPU in 2018/2019.

 However, as of today, there exists a number of altcoins that one can mine with a PC or with a single graphics card (GPU).
 Throughout this article, we'll review some of the most valuable coins that are still PC mineable, including some older coins that mostly belong to the CryptoNote family, and newer coins that have been launched during the past couple of years.
 If you’re looking for the best cryptocurrency to mine without investing in a mining rig, read on.

 Xmrig is the best software for mining Bytecoin, as recommended by the coin's official blog.
 There are three main versions of xmrig's software: one for central processing unit (CPU) mining, another for GPU mining using AMD graphic cards, and the final version is for GPU mining using Nvidia graphics cards.